linz/linz-lds-bde-schema/doc/lds-full-landonline-data-dictionary-and-models.md

 ## Title [(https://data.linz.govt.nz/table/52067)](https://data.linz.govt.nz/table/52067)
 ### Description:
 A title is a record of all estates, encumbrances and easements that affect a piece of land. <br>
-This table will also hold Computer Interest Registers (or non-title titles or instruments embodied in the register).
+This table will also hold records formerly known as Computer Interest Registers (or non-title titles or instruments embodied in the register).

 __Data Element__   | __Type (max. size)__   | __Notes__
 :----------------|:-----------|:-----------------------------------